 Kim commenced as Principal in January 2018.
 As an educator with over 30 years of experience, Kim’s professional experience began as a music teacher.
 She held positions as Head of Music and Head of Creative Arts before moving into the area of curriculum leadership as Dean of Studies at St Aidan’s AGS.
 She has also worked in the tertiary sector, lecturing in curriculum and professional practice.
 Kim holds a Masters Degree in Education (curriculum), Bachelor Degrees in both Education and the Arts (Qld Conservatorium), a Graduate Diploma of Teaching plus an Associate Diploma in Performance.
 She is also a Graduate of the Australian Institute of Company Directors and graduated from her tertiary theology course with the highest Grade Point Average.
 As a finalist in the Queensland College of Teachers for Excellence in Teaching and Learning Leadership, she is passionate about student voice, agency and personal efficacy.

-As Deputy Principal Curriculum (Years 10-12), Chris’ primary responsibility is the provision of relevant, engaging and challenging curricular programs that reflect the College’s ethos and Mission, but also comply with the relevant statutory authorities, such as the QCAA and ACARA.
-The role allows Chris to work in partnership with the Director Studies (Years 7-9) and lead the Curriculum Leaders’ to ensure the College is developing curriculum approaches and assessment practices that foster collaboration and innovation amongst the teaching staff to ensure our students are provided with the opportunity to engage in enriching learning experiences.
+As Deputy Principal Curriculum (Years 7-12), Chris’ primary responsibility is the provision of relevant, engaging and challenging curricular programs that reflect the College’s ethos and Mission, but also comply with the relevant statutory authorities, such as the QCAA and ACARA.
+The role allows Chris to work in partnership with the Director of Academics and lead the Curriculum Leaders’ to ensure the College is developing curriculum approaches and assessment practices that foster collaboration and innovation amongst the teaching staff to ensure our students are provided with the opportunity to engage in enriching learning experiences.

-Responsible for leading the religious life of the school and to animate the charism of Mary Ward and the traditions, ethos and actions of the ibvm sisters here at the College.
+Andreia commenced at Loreto in 2017 as the Director of Mission is responsible for leading the religious life of the school and to animate the charism of Mary Ward and the traditions, ethos and actions of the ibvm sisters here at the College.
 Andreia is charged with the formation of students, staff, families and the wider community in the areas of faith and spirituality.
 This includes the planning, preparation and leading of prayer, liturgy, reflection and retreat opportunities.
-Andreia is also responsible for the Social Justice and service learning areas of the school including the organisation and facilitation of opportunities such as service, charity, awareness raising, community building and immersions.
-Ultimately, the role exists for the building and formation of a vibrant and active Catholic school community.
+Andreia is also responsible for the Social Justice and service areas of the school including the organisation and facilitation of opportunities such as service, charity, awareness raising, community building and immersions.
+The purpose of the role is to create a vibrant and active Catholic school community.

 As Director of Finance and Business Operations, Gail oversees the College business functions including administration, compliance and risk management, community, facilities, finance, and technology services.
 As a member of the College Leadership Team, Gail also provides support to the Principal, School Board and Sub-Committees as part of the school’s governance program.
 A finance executive with over 25 years’ experience, she has held roles both locally and internationally across Public Practice, Mining, Manufacturing and Education sectors.
 Gail is a Chartered Accountant (Australia), and plans to build upon the legacy of her predecessors to make a lasting, positive contribution to the Loreto Community.